x

 4. Sticking to the classics

 One of the biggest problems of coved ceilings is to get the perfect fit of the wallpaper in the joint between the ceiling and the wall.
 This joint is 90 degrees and is very sharp, hence maintaining the same could be tricky.
-The classic coving has the similar color as that of the ceiling, and the wall has sharp paint or wall paper.
+The classic coving has a similar color as that of the ceiling, and the wall has sharp paint or wallpaper.
 This needs to be executed with precision.

 STICKING TO THE CLASSICS